What the Hell Happened to Matthew Broderick?

 broderick - biloxi

-In 1988, Broderick appeared in film adaptations of two of his early plays.
+Later that year, Broderick appeared in film adaptations of two of his early plays.
 The first was Mike Nichol’s take on Biloxi Blues.
 Broderick co-starred opposite Christopher Walken and Penelope Ann Miller who reprised her role from the play.

 Reviews were mixed to positive.
 But far from enthusiastic.
 It was a solid hit at the box office.

 MSDTOSO EC021